 The Dragon Trip were happy to have me on board their 25 Day Backpacking China Loop Tour so I could review it and feedback my experience to you via this blog post, a YouTube series (which you can watch here), and on Instagram (this is my Instagram account and I have 2 sets of highlights with all my stories from China).

-25 Day China Loop Overview
+The Dragon Trip 25 Day China Loop Tour

 Along with knowing for the last few years that I wanted to do an organised tour around China, I also knew I wanted to do a fairly long trip and see a lot of the Country.
-After going to the hassle of getting and paying for a visa for China and flying all the way there I didn’t want to do just a one or two week trip to China, so 25 Days sounded like the perfect length of time and it was, not too short but not too long.
+After going to the hassle of getting and paying for a visa for China and flying all the way there I didn’t want to do just a one or two week trip to China, so 25 Days sounded like the perfect length of time and it was, not too short but not too long for backpacking China.

 The 25 Day China Loop covers a whole lot of China!
 I’ll let the map below do the talking but essentially we visited 10 places in total starting and ending in Hong Kong.

 My Highlights of the Trip were: